 Report: Spending on corporate websites exceeds TV, mobile growing fastest

-Roughly 49 percent of the more than $470 billion in annual marketing or ad spending in the US is now going to digital channels.
+Roughly 49 percent of the more than $470 million in annual marketing or ad spending in the US is now going to digital channels.

 Research firm Outsell just released its Annual Advertising and Marketing Study.
 Based on a survey of marketers, it outlines traditional and digital media spending trends for 2016.
 The data come from an online survey of of 1,500 B2B and B2C marketers in the US, across 36 spending categories.